Synthetic data versus data masking

 You can’t use copies of production databases in a non production environment.

-Coping with GDPR in Software Quality
+Coping with data protection legislation in Software Quality

-So how can we cope with these privacy regulations and the quality of our software?
+So how can we cope with these privacy rules and regulations and the quality of our software?
 Well, there are only two real options left with the privacy regulations in the back of our minds:

 - Generating synthetic test data